madebykind/madebykind-v3/content/services/strategy/_index.md

   strategies and detailed plans of how to get there.
 hidden: false
 related_projects:
-  - jackson-crane
+  - rewilding-britain
-  - henley-business-school
+  - cgapter
-  - tsl
+  - garden-organic
 featured: true
 title: Strategy
 date: 2020-04-24T11:48:46+01:00